ubernostrum/django-registration/docs/upgrade.rst

 The compatibility alias ``registration.backends.default``, which also pointed to the model-based workflow, has been removed.

-The default template name for the body of the activation email in the two-step HMAC workflow is now ``registration/activation_email_body.txt``.

-The default template name for :class:`~django_registration.views.ActivationView` and its subclasses is now ``registration/activation_failed.html``.

 Changes during the 2.x release series